Special Issue Coeditors: Kelly Hewett, Cheryl Nakata, and Kay Peters

-Submissions received by the October 15, 2020, deadline will go through JIM’s standard double-blind review process.
+Submissions received by the December 18, 2020, deadline will go through JIM’s standard double-blind review process.
 The special issue coeditors will make their final decisions based on the input from the review team.
-We invite all accepted submissions to present at the inaugural TPGM event, which is held as a preconference symposium before the 2021 AMA Winter Academic Conference in St. Pete Beach, FL (USA).
-The integration of critical and constructive feedback received during the TPGM preconference will help finalize the manuscripts for submission to the TPGM special issue in JIM.
+We invite all accepted submissions to present at the inaugural TPGM event, which is held as a postconference event after the 2021 AMA Winter Academic Conference.
+The integration of critical and constructive feedback received during the TPGM event will help finalize the manuscripts for submission to the TPGM special issue in JIM.
 Authors will be asked to make improvements to their manuscripts based on this additional reviewer feedback.
 Final decisions regarding the publication of submitted papers in JIM are based on the caliber of the manuscripts ultimately submitted and authors’ responsiveness to feedback received during the review process.

-2. Initial Submission Format to the TPGM Preconference Symposium:
+2. Initial Submission Format to the TPGM Symposium:

 Initial submissions should be a PowerPoint presentation with a maximum of 10 slides (in reasonable type size).
 Files need to include the following aspects: